built-on-openfin/workspace-starter/how-to/workspace-native-window-integration/README.md

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)

----

-**Running the Sample**
+## Running the Sample

 To run this sample you can:

 - Clone this repo and follow the instructions below.
 This will let you customize the sample to learn more about our APIs.
-- Launch the Github hosted version of this sample to interact with it by going to the following link: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv8.0.0%2Fworkspace-native-window-integration%2Fmanifest.fin.json" target="_blank">Github Workspace Starter Workspace Native Window Integration</a>
+- Launch the Github hosted version of this sample to interact with it by going to the following link: [Github Workspace Starter Workspace Native Window Integration](https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv8.0.0%2Fworkspace-native-window-integration%2Fmanifest.fin.json)

 ---